 - Melt the chocolate morsels in a clean glass bowl over simmering water.

 - Heat the cream and pour into the slightly melted morsels along with the vanilla; stir to combine.
 Remove from heat; remove the bowl from the pan and refrigerate until slightly cooled.

-- Scoop about 1 tablespoon of chocolate mixture into the chocolate-coated molds and plenty of marshmallow pieces and walnuts Cover with just enough chocolate to cover them everything, add more nuts and marshmallows, and cover with additional melted chocolate up to 1/8-inch from the top of the mold.
+- Scoop about 1 tablespoon of chocolate mixture into the chocolate-coated molds and plenty of marshmallow pieces and walnuts Cover with just enough chocolate to cover everything, add more nuts and marshmallows, and cover with additional melted chocolate up to 1/8-inch from the top of the mold.
 Refrigerate until set, at least 1 hour.